Diebold Workers at Asbestos Exposure Risk: Safe Manufactures Used Asbestos in their Products

 It is plausible to be concerned about the possibility of safes containing even a small amount of toxic material.
 Because of the small, airtight space contained in a safe, asbestos fibers could build up, and get released in a heavy concentration when the safe is opened.
 This would make it very likely that asbestos fibers were inhaled and ingested by people working with and opening particular safes on a regular basis.

-Any person who worked at Diebold, Inc. or regularly operated an asbestos-containing safe could be at risk of developing serious health issues, including asbestosis, lung cancer, and mesothelioma.
+Any person who worked at Diebold, Inc. or regularly operated an asbestos-containing safe could be at risk of developing serious health issues, including asbestosis, lung cancer, and Mesothelioma Cancer.

 Joe Lyon is a highly-rated Cincinnati, Ohio personal injury lawyer representing plaintiffs nationwide in a wide variety of toxic tort and mesothelioma claims.